 I just feel like there is too much going on with the sweet potato and the ricotta, that it makes it difficult for a flavorful sauce.
 And while I can appreciate simple sauces, I really enjoy flavorful sauces with this pillowy sweet potato gnocchi recipe.

-Also, I've been trying to find ways to add more veggies into what I cook at home (aside from my homemade strawberry banana smoothie).
+Also, I've been trying to find ways to add more veggies to what I cook at home (aside from my homemade strawberry banana smoothie).
 My daughter is having a hard time with textures right now, so this recipe is a big win in that arena too!

 My First Gnocchi Experience